Melnykites: Post-Soviet Ukraine

 In 1992, the OUN(m)-affiliated Federation of Ukrainians in the United Kingdom transferred its building at 78 Kensington Park Road to the newly established Embassy of Ukraine in London in return for a building in Kyiv being made available to the Oleh Olzhych Foundation which was established in May 1993.
 (Note: When the embassy moved to Holland Park in 1996 it became a consular building.)
-The OUN(m) subsequently set up the Olena Teliha Publishing House in Kyiv in 1994 that continues to publish Ukrainske slovo (Note: Several publications by this name exist, of varying orientations.) as a weekly magazine as well as the scientific journal Rozbudova derzhavy (Building the State) and a large number of Melnykite legacy works and memoirs.
+The OUN(m) subsequently set up the Olena Teliha Publishing House in Kyiv in 1994 that continues to publish Ukrainske slovo as a weekly magazine as well as the scientific journal Rozbudova derzhavy (Building the State) and a large number of Melnykite legacy works and memoirs.
 Historians Yuri Radchenko and Andrii Usach asserted in a 2020 journal article that the contemporary OUN(m) press "frequently scrubbed the history of the OUN(m) as a whole and of the [Ukrainian Legion of Self-Defense] in particular".
 The Oleh Olzhych Foundation cofounded the Oleh Olzhych Library in 1994 with the M.S.
 Hrushevsky Institute of Ukrainian Archeography and Source Studies of the National Academy of Sciences of Ukraine which preserves the archives of the OUN(m).

 In May 2006, President Viktor Yushchenko issued a presidential decree to mark the 100th birthday of Olena Teliha by erecting a memorial to "her and her associates" at Babyn Yar, though this was later abandoned by his successor.
 In late 2006, and as a result of a meeting between Mykola Plaviuk and administration officials, Lviv City Council announced plans to transfer the tombs of Andriy Melnyk, Yevhen Konovalets, Stepan Bandera and other key leaders of the OUN and UPA to a new area of Lychakiv Cemetery specifically dedicated to the Ukrainian national liberation struggle, though this was not implemented.
 In mid-2007, the National Bank of Ukraine released two commemorative coins for OUN(m) members Teliha and Oleh Olzhych.

 In March 2010, the Kyiv Post reported that the OUN(m) rejected Yulia Tymoshenko's calls to unite "all of the national patriotic forces" under the Yulia Tymoshenko Bloc against President Viktor Yanukovych.
 In a statement, the OUN(m) demanded that Yanukovych reject the idea of cancelling the Hero of Ukraine titles awarded to Bandera and Roman Shukhevych and that he continue recognising fighters for Ukraine's independence, launched by Yushchenko, and posthumously award Hero of Ukraine status to Yevhen Konovalets and Symon Petliura.
 According to Oleksandr Kucheruk, the director of the Oleh Olzhych Library, OUN(m) members participated in the Orange Revolution and the Revolution of Dignity.